eric-p-hutchins/code-dream/README.md

-* Support giving a list of files/directories (similar to `ls` or `git add`) so I can say `code-dream src/main.c src/code-dream-format-type.h` and get just those 2 files (or specify directories and get whatever is in those directories too
+* Support giving a list of files/directories (similar to `ls` or `git add`) so I can say `code-dream src/main.c src/code-dream-format-type.h` and get just those 2 files (or specify directories and get whatever is in those directories too)

 * Make a mode to just generate the output file without showing the realtime version on screen

 * Add ability to pass more options to gif and video output (bitrate, framerate, colors, etc.)

-* Fix frame rate of realtime video to not always use constant delay but only wait the difference between the time it took to draw and the frame time

 * Unify the gif writer and video writer objects into one that is smart enough to know what to do for whichever format was selected,